Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

 \subsection{Sketch of Proof: Extended Approach of Birch and Davenport}

-As already mentioned, we follow the approach of Birch and Davenport \cite{birch-davenport:1958a}, which is a proof by contradiction and consists mainly of two parts: The first step is to pick out all integral solutions to the inequality $|Q[m]| <1$ that are contained in a box of a certain size by integrating the product of all associated quadratic exponential sums $S_1(\alpha),\ldots,S_d(\alpha)$, which are defined by
+We follow the approach of Birch and Davenport \cite{birch-davenport:1958a}, which is a proof by contradiction and consists mainly of two parts: The first step is to pick out all integral solutions to the inequality $\abs{Q[m]} <1$ that are contained in a box of a certain size by integrating the product of all quadratic exponential sums $S_1,\ldots,S_d$, defined by

 with a suitable kernel $K$.
 Here we write as usual $e(x) = \exp(2\pi \iu x)$.
 Assuming that there are no integral solutions contained in the elliptic shell defined by